liming-he/MannKendall.jl/README.md

 ```

 # Note
 Another M-K test is also available (https://github.com/mmhs013/MannKendall.jl), but I like this one for which x is the parameter for time but the vector of time does not have to be in the same interval.
+Project.toml is copied from "Balinus" Philippe Roy.

 # Usage:
 Since the other M-K package is already registered and take the name "MannKendall", this one is renamed to MannKendall_XY.